Blobmaster2/GED-FinalProject/README.md

 ## State

 - When a player collects a powerup, it puts them in a 'powerup state', which ends when all powerups wear off.

+This gives the player feedback about whether a powerup is active or not.

 ## Object Pooling